 Easily integrate your OpenTelemetry data with Elastic’s full native support for OpenTelemetry.
 Unify all observability and security Signals and events, including OpenTelemetry logs, metrics, and distributed traces, to take advantage of Elastic’s powerful analytics and visualization capabilities at scale and at all stages in the application lifecycle.

-Visibility, correlation, and root cause analysis in Observability and Security are greatly improved with Elastic’s contributions to OpenTelemetry language SDKs, such as Swift, Go, and Ruby, with participation in special interest groups (SIGs).
+Visibility, correlation, and root cause analysis in Observability and Security are greatly improved with Elastic’s contributions to OpenTelemetry including language SDKs, such as Swift, Go, and Ruby, and participation in special interest groups (SIGs).
 Elastic has also added OTel integrations to Jenkins and Maven improving insight into error-prone jobs, slow builds, and flaky tests.

 Elastic Common Schema (ECS) is being contributed to OpenTelemetry.
 ECS is an open source specification developed with support from the Elastic user community that defines a common set of fields to normalize event data so users can better analyze, visualize, and correlate the data represented in their data.
 Elastic maps OpenTelemetry data to ECS so that OpenTelemetry signals are stored in context with all other observability and security data.
 By contributing ECS to the OpenTelemetry project, Elastic is helping define a vendor-neutral common schema for metrics, logs, traces and security events.